 1. Length of ownership

 How long have you owned the property?
-17 years
+31 years

 2. Council tax

 Which Council Tax band is your property in?
 (Please circle)

 A B C D E F G H

 3. Parking

 What are the arrangements for parking at your property?

 (Please tick all that apply)

 • Garage

 Allocated parking space

 Driveway

 Shared parking

-● On street
+On street

 Resident permit

 Metered parking

 Other (please specify):

 4. Conservation area

 Is your property in a designated Conservation Area (i.e. an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
-Yes / No / Don't know

-5. Listed buildings Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?
+Listed buildings Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?
 Yes / No 6.
 Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-If you have answered yes, please describe below the changes which you have made: Yes / No (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: Yes / Ne b.
+Yes / No If you have answered yes, please describe below the changes which you have made: Swapped the kitchen and internal bedroom round and incorporated a cupboard from the living room (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+Yes / No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: I got planning permission and warrant but didn't get a completion certificate b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-If you have answered yes, please answer the three questions below: Yes / No (i) Were the replacements the same shape and type as the ones you replaced?
+Yes / No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
 Yes / No (ii) Did this work involve any changes to the window or door openings?
-Yes / No (iii) Please describe the changes made to the windows, doors or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or e estate agent.
+Yes / No (iii) Please describe the changes made to the windows, doors or patio doors (with approximat dates when the work was completed): No change made to windows like for like installation Please give any guarantees which you received for this work to your solicitor or estate agent.